WCramRTC/CSI248F23_GuidedActivity4/README.md

 9. The BrowserRouter component must wrap all components that will use Routing
 10. Within the BrowserRouter we will define Routes using the Routes and Route components
-11. Reaplace the code inside of App.jsx with the following:
+11. Replace the code inside of App.jsx with the following:

 ![image](https://github.com/EmeryCSI/CSI248F23_GuidedActivity4/assets/102991550/df53b001-c0a4-4f8b-8573-75d70922b219)